The perfect way to use left over brandied cranberry sauce from Thanksgiving And Feed the Christmas Time Masses that are visiting.

 Brandied Cranberry Sauce Coffee Cake

-Rich sour cream coffee cake, swirled with brandied cranberry sauce and cinnamon streusel.
+Rich sour cream coffee cake, swirled with brandied cranberry sauce and cinnamon streusel then topped with a Grand Marnier glaze.
 This coffee cake is a home run for the holidays.

 Brandied Cranberry Sauce